fiduswriter/fiduswriter/README.md

 The following are instructions working on most *NIX systems.

-0. Install the development package of libjpeg.
+0. Install the development packages of libjpeg and python and the python virtual environment creator.
 How you do this depends on your system.
-On Ubuntu the package is called libjpeg-dev.
-Install with your favorite package manager.
+On Debian and Ubuntu the packages are called libjpeg-dev, python-dev and python-virtualenv.
+Install them with your favorite package manager, for example on Debian/Ubuntu on the command line by running "sudo apt-get install libjpeg-dev python-dev python-virtualenv"

 1. Start the command line (terminal).